Pakistani cuisine: Historical influences

-Pakistan's national cuisine directly inherits both Indo-Aryan and Iranic culture, coupled with Muslim culinary traditions.
+Pakistan's national cuisine directly inherits from Indo-Aryan, Turko-Persian, Iranic, and Arab, and it is heavily influenced by Muslim culinary practices.
 Evidence of controlled preparatory cuisine in the region can be traced back to as early as the Bronze Age with the Indus Valley Civilization.
-Around 3000 BCE, sesame, eggplant, and humped cattle were domesticated in the Indus Valley, and spices like turmeric, cardamom, black pepper and mustard were harvested in the region concurrently.
-For at least a thousand years, wheat and rice formed the basic foodstuff in the Indus Valley.
+Around 3000 BCE, sesame, eggplant, and humped cattle were domesticated in the Indus Valley; spices like turmeric, cardamom, black pepper and mustard were harvested in the region concurrently.
+For a thousand years, wheat and rice served as basic comestibles in the Indus Valley region.

-The arrival of Islam in South Asia through trade and intermittent conquests influenced the local cuisine of the region to a great degree; due to its Muslim-majority population, Pakistan's cuisine sees a strict observance of Islamic dietary laws.
+The arrival of Islam through trade and conquests by various Arab, Turkic, Persian, and Afghan dynasties influenced the local cuisine of the region to a great degree.
+Due to its Muslim-majority population, Pakistan's cuisine sees a strict observance of Islamic dietary laws.
 Most prominently, forbiddance on the consumption of pork and alcohol by Islamic regulation has shifted the focus of Pakistani cuisine to other types of meat, such as beef, lamb, chicken, and fish, alongside a variety of fruits, vegetables, and dairy.

 Elements

-Pakistani dishes are known for having aromatic and sometimes spicy flavours.
-Some dishes contain liberal amounts of oil, which contribute to a richer, fuller mouthfeel and flavour.
-Brown cardamom, green cardamom, cinnamon, cloves, nutmeg, mace, and black pepper are the most commonly used spices in the making of a wide variety of dishes throughout Pakistan.
+Pakistani dishes are known for being aromatic.
+Some dishes contain liberal amounts of oil, contributing to a richer, fuller mouthfeel and flavour.
+Brown cardamom, green cardamom, cinnamon, cloves, nutmeg, mace, star anise and black pepper are the most commonly used spices in the making of a wide variety of dishes throughout Pakistan.
 Cumin seeds, chili powder, turmeric, and bay leaves are also very popular.
 In the Punjab province, spice blends are characterized by their use of coriander powder.
-Garam masala (a mixture of aromatic spices) is a popular blend of spices used in several Pakistani dishes.
+Garam masala (a mixture of aromatic spices) is a popular blend of spices used in several Pakistani dishes including Bannu Pulao.

 Regional cuisines

 Balochistan

-Balochi cuisine is the food and cuisine of the Baloch people from the Balochistan region, comprising the Pakistani Balochistan province, the Sistan and Baluchestan Province in Iran and Balochistan, Afghanistan.
-Baloch food has a regional variance in contrast to the many cuisines of Pakistan and Iran.
-Among the most popular Balochi dishes are Balochi sajji (skewed lamb or chicken filled with rice), mutton rosh (mutton chops) and dampukht (meat slow-cooked in fats).
+Balochi cuisine originates from Pakistan's Balochistan region, yet many of its dishes have gained nationwide acclaim.
+Among the most popular Balochi dishes are Balochi sajji (skewered lamb or chicken stuffed with rice), mutton rosh (mutton chops) and dampukht (meat slow-cooked in its own fats).
+Influenced by Iranian culinary traditions, Balochi cuisine is known for its aromatic character while being non-spicy.

 Khyber Pakhtunkhwa

-Rice dishes and kebabs feature prominently in Pashtun cuisine.
-Lamb is eaten more often in Pashtun cuisine than any other Pakistani cuisines.
-Kabuli palaw, chapli kabab, tika, and mutton karahi are the most famous dishes.
-Historical variations include Peshawari cuisine.
-The Pashtun and Balochi cuisines are traditionally non-spicy.
+The culinary traditions of Khyber Pakhtunkhwa are deeply rooted in Pashtun culture and are heavily influenced by Turko-Persian culinary traditions.
+Pashtun cuisine is characterized by a preference for rice-based dishes, kebabs, and lamb.
+Prominent dishes include Kabuli palaw, a flavorful rice dish with meat, carrots, and dried fruits; bannu pulao, a beef and stock-based rice dish; chapli kabab, a spiced and crispy minced meat patty; tika, marinated and grilled meat skewers; and mutton karahi, a savory, rich stew.
+Local variations such as Peshawari cuisine further showcase the diverse culinary practices of the region.
+Like Balochi cuisine, Pashtun cuisine is traditionally non-spicy.
+In recent years, rosh has taken traction with locals who enjoy the Balochi dish.